 Putting their ideas on the line and their entrepreneurial drive to the test, two individuals and two sets of partners have been selected to pitch their innovative startup proposals as the finalists of the 2017 Stu Lieblein ’90 Pitch Contest.
 The finalists will face off at the entrepreneurial competition on Thursday, March 2, in the Vandervort Room of the Scandling Campus Center.
+The event will be streamed live.

 This year’s finalists include Ato Bentsi-Enchill ’17, Gyuri Dragomir ’17, Dominique DeRubeis ’18, Angel Salas-Espana ’17, Sam Solomon ’17 and Maxim Zibitsker ’19.